RuhAm/AlphaDAWG/README.md

 100 samples for each class are now stored in the given in the `./AlphaDAWG/Data/` folder which will need to be preprocessed.

 Also, please note that, `./AlphaDAWG/AlphaDAWG_simulation_scripts/` folder we provide scripts used in our study to generate constant size (Constant_1 and Constant_2) and  fluctuating size demographic data (CEU_1 and CEU_2), which users can use to generate their own training data.
+Users just have to follow the naming convention for the .ms files for utilizing our pipeline.
+For example: sweep file names will be `sweep_0.ms`, `sweep_1.ms`... and so on.
+Neutral file names will be `neut_0.ms`, `neut_1.ms`... and so on.